itsyanis/EasySave-ConsoleVersion/README.md

 * Timestamp

-The files (Log and Status) are in JSON format.
+The files (Daily Log and Status) are in JSON format.

 ## Tech Stack